How do I register as an organiser?

 Oxjam is all about local music, global impact.
 Please don’t contact big name artists for your event.
 This is for the following reasons:

 When Oxjam does work with celebrities we do this for one reason only – to deliver media coverage to raise awareness of the Oxjam music festival as a whole.
 This then means that venues and local artists are much more willing to get involved and the public are much more willing to buy tickets.
 This is managed by the central Oxjam team and we are supported by our friends in the music industry to make this cost-effective and successful.

 The concept of Oxjam and the reason why it is successful is because it highlights the best local music all around the UK and the brilliant people who organise gigs.
 Getting celebrities in doesn’t really fit.

 Oxjam is about raising money, gaining music experience and having fun.
 The riders, legal considerations, and general stress of ensuring that celebrities are looked after can really detract from this.

 The only option that we recommend is if there is an event already happening with signed musicians – then if you feel it’s a good fit with Oxjam who could consider contacting the promoter to see if they would like to tag the event as an Oxjam one and give some of the proceeds to Oxjam.

 How should I promote my event and when should I start?

 It’s never too soon to start promoting your event.
 Get your artists and venues to promote through their networks, use social media and never underestimate the power of word of mouth promotion!
-Also, Don’t forget to list your event on the Oxjam website so that gig goers in your area can find out all about it.
+For helpful tips and event advice, head to the Oxjam Blog.

-Will Oxfam get me acts, venue, sponsors, sound engineer, tickets for my event?
+Will Oxfam get me acts, venues, sponsors, sound engineers, tickets etc for my event?